WaylonWalker/waylonwalker.com/pages/blog/trying-obsidian.md

     just less obvious because of obsidians softwraps in the editor.
 And I don't think it works on indented lines like these, in this note.

+## missing seemless publish

+I run pre-commit on my posts to clean up the whitespace and line endings.
+Generally this does not do much, but aparantly obsidian is clashing with my setup, and not running pre-commit correctly so I need to leave my editor to publish a post.

+With neovim I have a hotkey to commit verbosely with fugitive, `gic`, and to push `gpp`, and I use this all the time as I am writing.

+## Recent Posts

 Using obsidian I edited  over 260 posts just this week!
 Some whole sections like my gratidute posts were kinda sitting completely untagged and I fixed that up.